-Picture from the Alaska-Yukon-Pacific Exposition Edition of The Argus, February 20, 1909, p.
+View looking southeast toward intersection of E Aloha St & 14th Ave E. Picture from the Alaska-Yukon-Pacific Exposition Edition of The Argus, February 20, 1909, p.
 33. Note the median strip, young trees, and well-manicured lawns.
 The houses pictured, from left to right, are the White-Clapp Carriage House, the White-Clapp House, the Charles H. and Carrie B. Cobb House, the Thomas and Esther Bordeaux House, and the Elbridge A. and Mary Stuart House.

-Two postcards showing Millionaire's Row in its early history.
+Two postcards showing Millionaire's Row in its early years.
 The top postcard's picture was taken from the Volunteer Park Water Tower aiming south, and the Parker-Fersen Mansion features most prominently.
 The bottom postcard shows (left to right) the Charles H. and Carrie B. Cobb House, the Thomas and Esther Bordeaux House, and the Elbridge A. and Mary Stuart House.

-Another postcard of Millionaire's Row, showing the median plantings, and a car heading down the road.
+Postcard of Millionaire's Row, showing the median plantings, and a car heading south down Volunteer Parkway.
 The Volunteer Park Water Tower is seen in the distance towards the north.
 A horse hitch also is visible by the left curb - similar to some that still stand.
-The houses pictured here are (right to left) the Elbridge A. and Mary Stuart House, the Thomas and Esther Bordeaux House and the Charles H. and Carrie B. Cobb House.
+The houses pictured here are (right to left) the Elbridge and Mary Stuart House, the Thomas and Esther Bordeaux House and the Charles H. and Carrie B. Cobb House.